 From April 2016:

-• Benefits In Kind provided to all employees will be calculated in accordance with the previous rules for 'higher paid' employees and directors and where appropriate will be reportable on forms P11D.
+• Benefits In Kind provided to all employees are calculated in accordance with the previous rules for 'higher paid' employees and directors and where appropriate will be reportable on forms P11D.

 • There are exceptions for ministers of religion and carers.